cx495/PUI2016_cx495/README.md

 # PUI2016_cx495
-This is a repo for my work on Pronciple of Urban Informatics class.
+This is a repo for my work on Principle of Urban Informatics class.

 HW2: Visualization of NYPD Motor Vehicle Incidents
      Visualization of NY Number of Injuries from Vehicle Injuries